How Child Custody Decisions

 Learn More Today

 If you are involved in difficult child custody proceedings, it is important to work with an attorney who will protect your family's best interests.
 Contact our law office online or call (310) 545-1900 to schedule a consultation with Rombro & Associates and learn more about our family law services.
+We would be happy to address any and all of your questions.

 “I am very satisfied with Roger Rombro service.
 I now have more time with my kids and enjoying every bit of it.
 Not many attorneys you will find that truly cares about your issues.
 Roger sincerely does.
 Thank you so much Roger and team!” - Cash